Duality and mapping tori in Heegaard Floer homology: On Lefschetz numbers over K[[U]]

-The following observation is fundamental to the proof of Theorem~\ref{thm:mixedinvariantmappingtorus}, though the proof is essentially a straightforward computation:

-\begin{customprop}{\ref{prop:algebraicmappingtorus}} Suppose that $C$ is a free, finitely generated chain complex over $\bF_2[[U]]$ such that $H^+(C)$ is finite dimensional over $\bF_2$.
-If $F:C\to C$ is a chain map which preserves the relative grading and commutes with the action of $U$, then
+The main algebraic result of this section is the following: \begin{customprop}{\ref{prop:algebraicmappingtorus}} Suppose that $\bK$ is a field of characteristic 2, and $C$ is a finitely generated, relatively $\Z/2\Z$ graded, free chain complex over $\bK[[U]]$.
+Suppose that $F\colon C\to C$ is a chain map which preserves the relative $\Z/2\Z$ grading, and such that the induced map $F^\infty_*\colon H_*(C^\infty)\to H_*(C^\infty)$ vanishes.
+Then